ayaabuelsoud/Web-Design-for-Everybody-Specialization-Coursera/README.md

 ---

-### sketches for the Portoflio
+### sketches for the Portfolio
-* This is a design for Desktop screen
+* This is a design for a Desktop screen

 ![LargeScreen-design](https://github.com/ayaabuelsoud/Web-Design-for-Everybody-Specialization-Coursera/blob/main/Portfolio%20Project%20for%20Web%20Design%20for%20Everybody%20Capstone/Sketch/largescreen.PNG)

-* This is a design for Mobile screen
+* This is a design for a Mobile screen

 ![Mobile-view](https://github.com/ayaabuelsoud/Web-Design-for-Everybody-Specialization-Coursera/blob/main/Portfolio%20Project%20for%20Web%20Design%20for%20Everybody%20Capstone/Sketch/mobile.PNG)